-Objective also supports: Economic prosperity, environmental stewardship, safety and resiliency, connectivity and accessibility
+Objective also supports: Economic prosperity, environmental stewardship, safety and resiliency, and connectivity and accessibility

-Strategy MM-1-A: Create multimodal freight bottleneck list for priority corridors
+Strategy MM-1-A: Create a multimodal freight bottleneck list for priority corridors

-Eliminate bottlenecks along California's key multimodal trade corridors.
-MM-1-A would begin with a quantitative identification of bottlenecks along each corridor - regardless of mode.
-Additionally, the analysis would identify interconnected bottlenecks, which should be treated as one large bottleneck needing a solution.
-Along each facility, bottlenecks could be prioritized based on factors such as congestion, reliability, and safety.
+• Eliminate bottlenecks along California's key multimodal trade corridors.
+It would begin with quantitatively identifying bottlenecks, regardless of mode.
+They could be prioritized based on factors including but not limited to congestion, reliability, and safety.
+The analysis would identify interconnected bottlenecks, which should be treated as one large bottleneck needing a solution.

 Strategy MM-1-B: Conduct alternatives analysis - Determine if the highway build-out is the best solution

-When conducting freight corridor major investment studies, include an analysis of an alternative to a highway project, such as the feasibility of a rail project or another strategic investment.
+• When conducting freight corridor major investment studies, include an analysis of an alternative to a highway capacity project, such as the feasibility of a rail project, operational or ITS improvements, or another strategic investment.
+Include last mile connectivity to intermodal rail facilities in the analysis.